liugang1234567/Gang-neuron/README.md

 A basic machine learning algorithm, named Dendrite Net or DD, just like SVM or MLP.

-DD is a brand new basic algorithm.
+DD is a new basic algorithm.
 If you find an algorithm similar to DD, please contact me.
 You may have misunderstood.
 Based on previous experience, new things are easy to be questioned.
 I will explain to you, and I believe you will agree with me.